benjaminion/upgrading-ethereum-book/src/book.md

 ##### `HISTORICAL_ROOTS_LIMIT`

 Every [`SLOTS_PER_HISTORICAL_ROOT`](#slots_per_historical_root) slots, the list of block roots and the list of state roots in the beacon state are merkleised and added to `state.historical_roots` list.
+Although `state.historical_roots` is in principle unbounded, all SSZ lists must have maximum sizes specified.
+The size
-This is sized so that it is possible to store these roots for the entire past history of the chain.
-Although this list is effectively unbounded, it grows at less than 10 KB per year.
+`HISTORICAL_ROOTS_LIMIT` will be fine for the next few millennia, after which it will be somebody else's problem.
+The list grows at less than 10 KB per year.

 Storing past roots like this allows Merkle proofs to be constructed about anything in the beacon chain's history if required.